hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceKind` is the kind of service, usually "".
 See the Agent registration API for more information.

-- `ServiceProxyDestination` is the name of the service that is being proxied, for "connect-proxy" type services.
+- `ServiceProxy.DestinationServiceName` is the name of the service that is being proxied, for "connect-proxy" type services.

 - `ServiceConnect` are the [Connect](/docs/connect/index.html) settings.
 The